The Best AI Summarizer Tools in 2026 (Tested on Real Use Cases)

 "Auto-summarize your entire history" tools that promise to compress months of communication into actionable insights.
 They mostly produce platitudes.

 The best AI summarizer tool in 2026 depends entirely on what you're summarizing.
 NotebookLM for stacks of documents.
 Claude or ChatGPT for one-off long content.
 Otter or Granola for meetings.
 Consensus or Elicit for academic literature.
-Recall for articles.
+Recall or Readwise Reader for articles.
 Picking the right tool for the specific job beats trying to make one universal summarizer work for everything.

 Advertisement